abisee/abisee.github.io/_posts/2017-04-16-taming-rnns-for-better-summarization.md

 *If you're unfamiliar with Recurrent Neural Networks or the attention mechanism, check out the excellent tutorials by [WildML](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/), [Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) and [Distill](http://distill.pub/2016/augmented-rnns/).*

-In the past few years, the Recurrent Neural Network (RNN) -- a type of neural network that can perform calculations on sequences of data (e.g. sequences of words) -- has become the standard approach for many Natural Language Processing tasks.
+In the past few years, the Recurrent Neural Network (RNN) -- a type of neural network that can perform calculations on sequential data (e.g. sequences of words) -- has become the standard approach for many Natural Language Processing tasks.
 In particular, the *sequence-to-sequence model with attention*, illustrated below, has become popular for summarization.
 Let's step through the diagram!